African-American Heritage Itinerary: Plantation Country

 Itinerary for the the Great River Road

-Traveling along the Great River Road will take you up into Plantation Country, between New Orleans and Baton Rouge.
+Traveling along the Great River Road will take you down long highways bordering the Mississippi River, between New Orleans and Baton Rouge.
 Start early because there is plenty to experience on the African American Heritage Trail.

-- Next stop is the San Francisco Plantation in Garyville.
+- Stop by San Francisco Plantation in Garyville.
 The plantation offers a student program that highlights African-American culture and life.

 - Near San Francisco Plantation, in Reserve, is Our Lady of Grace Historic Sanctuary.
 At one time, it was the only Catholic Church in the area that served African American parishioners exclusively when it was built in the 1930s.

 - One of the most intriguing tours along River Road is offered by Laura Plantation and focuses on the white and black Creole families that lived at this place in the nineteenth century.

 - The Whitney Plantation interprets the history of slavery on the grounds of a sugar, indigo and rice plantation established in 1752.
 Tour the site to learn about the legacies of slavery in Louisiana and visit memorials that name and honor over 100,000 people enslaved in the state.